texfaq/texfaq.github.io/FAQ-RCS.md

 date: 2014-06-10
 ---

-# Version control using RCS, CVS or the like

 If you use RCS, CVS, `Subversion`,
 `Bazaar` or `Git` to maintain
 your (La)TeX documents under version control, you may need some